-Ruby red, earthy, fruity but not too sweet.
+It was ruby red, earthy, fruity but not too sweet.
 Most memorably, it was clearly spiced with something I couldn’t quite put my finger on.
 Cloves?
 Allspice?
 Cinnamon?
 Maybe.
 I decided to start fishing for the recipe – or at least try to score a few hints – but man.
 They were seriously tight-lipped about their sangria.

 I played dumb with a new waiter, pointing at the menu and asking, “Hmm.
 This sangria looks good.
 What’s in it?”
 I got some sort of generic answer.
 “Red wine.
 And … stuff.”
 I asked a waitperson who knew us well, but she was loyal to the restaurant.
 She offered just about the same amount of info – that is, nada.
-When a friend’s son began working there as a dishwasher, I thought maybe I finally had an in.
-A few weeks later, he reported back with something along the lines of the fact that the owner was indeed very secretive about his sangria recipe.
-No info.

 Whatever man!